TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 ### Hiding Variables and Fields

 You can now extend your constraints for hidden fields.
-For this purpose, you can use `nabl-lookup-local-import(|ctx)`.
+For this purpose, you can use `nabl-lookup-local-import(|ctx)` and `nabl-lookup-lexical-import(|ctx)`.
-This strategy works similar to `nabl-lookup-local(|ctx)`.
+These strategies work similar to `nabl-lookup-local(|ctx)` and `nabl-lookup-lexical(|ctx)`.
-It creates a task to lookup a name in the current context, but only considers declarations, which are imported into the current scope.
+They create a task to lookup a name in the current context, but only consider declarations, which are imported into the current scope.
-It does not consider declarations from surrounding scopes.
+They do not consider declarations from surrounding scopes.
 You should add checks for variable and field declarations, which hide fields from ancestor classes.
 You should give warnings on variable declarations and report errors on field declarations.